 What is the GDPR

-The new EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018 and will impact every organisation that holds or processes personal data.
+The new EU General Data Protection Regulation (GDPR) came into force on 25 May 2018 and impacts every organisation that holds or processes personal data.

-It will introduce new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA), which it will supersede.
+It has introduced new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA), which it supersedes.